MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-data/packages/data/overview.md

 This makes it possible to treat a subset of the data in such a way that it doesn't matter where in a larger data set hierarchy it actually exists.
 The most critical use of this ability is to describe the data of a single entry in a list without worrying about which entry in that list the current instance is referencing.

-Since a "fully resolved" Key path is always generated and consumed by a DataSource and should never (or at least rarely) be modified by a DataConsumer or other external component, it can have any structure that makes sense to the DataSource.
+Since a "fully resolved" Key path is always generated and consumed by a DataSource and should rarely or never be modified by a DataConsumer or other external component, it can have any structure that makes sense to the DataSource.
 For example, if there's a prefab to show a list entry for a photo and its title, date taken and other attributes, the local key path in the prefab might look like this:

 - "photo_url"
 - "title"